cactacea/android/docs/GroupsApi.md

 # **joinAccountToGroup**
 > joinAccountToGroup(accountId, groupId)

-Join this account in this group
+Join a account in a group

 ### Example
 ```kotlin